What to Do About a Low Settlement Offer After a Car Accident in Georgia

 Pain and Suffering Are Ignored

 Insurance companies often undervalue non-economic damages.
 These include physical pain, emotional distress, and changes to your daily life.
-A lowball settlement offer usually avoids these losses or assigns them minimal value.
+A low settlement after a car accident usually avoids these losses or assigns them minimal value.

 Property Damage Estimates Are Low

 Repair estimates for your vehicle or other property should match actual costs.
-If the insurance company offers less than what repair shops quote, the offer may be too low.
-This tactic is used to cut costs on claims.
+If the insurance company offers less than what repair shops quote, the offer is likely too low.

 The Offer Comes Quickly With Pressure

-A fast offer after an accident is a red flag.
+A fast settlement offer after a crash is a red flag.
 It may seem helpful, but it is often meant to close the claim before you know the full extent of your injuries.
-Quick offers often include pressure to sign and move on.
+Quick offers often come with pressure to sign right away.

 The Adjuster Avoids Key Questions

-If the insurance adjuster avoids explaining how they calculated the offer or refuses to consider your evidence, that is a sign of a low settlement.
-A fair offer should be based on facts, not silence or vague answers.
+If the insurance adjuster refuses to explain how they calculated the settlement or ignores your evidence, that is a sign the offer is not based on a fair review of your claim.

 Georgia law provides clear protections for injury victims during the insurance claims process.
-Knowing your rights helps you respond to a low settlement offer with confidence.
+Having a lawyer who can protect your rights is essential to getting a fair car accident settlement.

 Georgia law gives you the right to seek fair compensation after a car accident.
 This includes damages for medical bills, lost income, property damage, and emotional distress.
 If an insurance company offers less than the full value of your claim, you are not required to accept it.